Manuperezro/MSP3-data-Base/README.md

 # My Receipes Note Book

-# A responsive web apllication where the  users can store recipes and also use th draw buttom to help then to make decision of what to cook.
+# A responsive web apllication where the  users can store recipes and also use the draw buttom to help then with the decision of what to cook.

 ## Code Institute - Milestone Project 3